liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-requirements.md

 Text outside the requirement tables (background, rationale, notes) is informative.

-The requirements are written against a *local store* abstraction.
-They do not name a database.
-The survey in [1172-embedded-db-options.md](1172-embedded-db-options.md) compares the candidates against these requirements; the choice is left to review and will be recorded as an ADR.
+The requirements are written against a *local store* abstraction so that they hold for any database.
+The survey in [1172-embedded-db-options.md](1172-embedded-db-options.md) compares the candidates against them.
+The decisions taken on the questions this document raised, including the choice of SQLite through the `modernc.org/sqlite` driver, are listed in section 7 and will be recorded as an ADR.

 ## 2. Background